6100 Department of Education

 Supplements local resources to fund general education programs.

-Includes Migrant Education, California Indian Education Centers, Education for Homeless Children, Federal Title I, and Economic Impact Aid.
+Includes Migrant Education, California Indian Education Centers, Education for Homeless Children, and Federal Title I.

 Provides citizenship training and education to improve literacy skills, employability, and parenting abilities to adults served by public high school and unified districts.
-Adult education programs also meet the special needs of the disabled, older persons, and non-limited-English speaking adults.
+Adult education programs also meet the special needs of the disabled, older persons, and non- or limited-English speaking adults.

 Provides special education services.
 Under state law and the federal Individuals with Disabilities Education Act (20 USC 1400 et seq.), individuals with exceptional needs are entitled to a free, appropriate public education.
 Students requiring special education are served either by local educational agencies using state, federal, and local property tax funds or by the State Special Schools operated by the Department.
 The Special Schools (three centers for diagnostic services, two residential schools for the deaf and one residential school for the blind) provide highly specialized services including educational assessments and individual educational recommendations and a comprehensive residential and nonresidential educational program composed of academic, nonacademic and extracurricular activities.